-This system enhances directional control and stability of the vehicle under various driving conditions.
+the vehicle under various driving conditions.
 ESC corrects for over-steering or under-steering of the vehicle by applying the brake of the appropriate wheel to assist in counteracting the over-steering or under-steering condition.
 Engine power may also be reduced to help the vehicle maintain the desired path.
 ESC uses sensors in the vehicle to determine the vehicle path intended by the driver and compares it to the actual path of the vehicle.
-When the actual path does not match the intended path, ESC applies the brake of the appropriate wheel to assist in counteracting the over-steer or under-steer condition.